bcho432/pdf_merger/README.md

 5) Then press 'Merge PDFs' and the merged PDF will be automatically downloaded onto Chrome

 Unfortunately, this is not a web development, so to use this code, please download these files onto a coding application (GitHub makes this very easy) and run it on your local host.

+Make sure to install PyPDF2, reportlab, and flask

+You can look up how to get started with installing necessary libraries